-Anyway, the context of Matthew 18:18-20 regarding binding and loosing does not appear to be about halachic issues; it is about petitions that two or three people have agreed about on earth, and those petitions could refer to spiritual warfare issues or something else.
+Anyway, the context of Matthew 16:19 or 18:18-20 regarding binding and loosing does not appear to be about halachic issues; it is about petitions that two or three people have agreed about on earth, and those petitions could refer to spiritual warfare issues, halachic issues, or something else.
 Any application of this verse would be dependent on the nature of the petition itself.

-Please be extremely careful in how you apply cultural information because as I have demonstrated several times, it can lead to serious misinterpretations of Scripture.
+Please be extremely careful in how you apply all these bits of cultural information because as I have demonstrated several times, it can lead to serious misinterpretations of Scripture.

 Conclusion – As we enter this likely final season of the assembly/church before Messiah’s return, we need to hear what the Spirit is trying to say to God’s people.
 In addition, we must have the faith of Yeshua and keep God’s commandments.

 Despite all of the possible pitfalls or dangers of the Hebraic Roots movement or Torah observant groups, YHVH still desires His people to correct their faulty foundation and continually rely on the leading of the Ruach HaKodesh (Holy Spirit).
 Unfortunately, it can be difficult to find an assembly that is able to avoid all of these pitfalls, and I have no solution to that.

 Not all Torah-observant groups are labeled as Hebrew Roots.
 Some choose to label themselves as Messianic, but not all Messianic synagogues or assemblies are of the same variety.